Minor Arcana Tarot Card Meanings

 This is also a suit about social interaction and responsibilities.
 Which is why, in regards to feelings, it is a suit about greed vs. generosity, about doing what is enriches ourselves vs. what enriches others.
 Also what one has or doesn't have and how that affects how others view us.
 Thus it is as much a suit about how we respond to being lucky or wealthy as it is about luck and wealth.

 Learn the Minor Arcana tarot card meanings and the rest of the card meanings, symbols and stories in our eBook.
-Download it instantly for just $7.95.
+Get more from your readings - order your eBook now.